-In SLOW mode the system clock is derived from $f{SUB}$ .
-When system clock is switched back to the FAST mode from $f{SUB}$ , the CKS2~CKS0 bits should be set to "000"~"110" and then the system clock will respectively be switched to $f{H}$ ~ $f{H}$ /64.
+In SLOW mode the system clock is derived from f{SUB} .
+When system clock is switched back to the FAST mode from f{SUB} , the CKS2~CKS0 bits should be set to "000"~"110" and then the system clock will respectively be switched to f{H} ~ f{H} /64.

-However, if $f_H$ is not used in SLOW mode and thus switched off, it will take some time to re-oscillate and stabilise when switching to the FAST mode from the SLOW Mode.
-This is monitored using the HIRCF bit in the HIRCC register.
+However, if f_H is not used in SLOW mode and thus switched off, it will take some time to reoscillate and stabilise when switching to the FAST mode from the SLOW Mode.
+This is monitored using the HXTF bit in the HXTC register or the HIRCF bit in the HIRCC register.
 The time duration required for the high speed system oscillator stabilization is specified in the System Start Up Time Characteristics.